lertsoft/GPD_WIN4/README.md

 ***[Trigger Buttons](https://github.com/lertsoft/GPD_WIN4/releases/tag/v0.1.1-3DModel)*** </br>
 ***[Grip Case](https://github.com/lertsoft/GPD_WIN4/releases/tag/0.1.3D-Model)***

+**🚨🚨WARNING!🚨🚨 PLEASE IF YOU PLAN ON DOING A FRESH INSTALL I WOULD SUGGEST NOT USING APPS SUCHS AS DRIVEREASY, OR CCLEANER AS THOSE APPS WILL FIND THE LATEST DRIVERS BUT THOSE DRIVERS COULD BE FOR A COMPLETELY DIFFERENT DEVICE, SUCH AS AYANEO WHICH HAS A PORTRAIT SCREEN, AND COULD CAUSE SCREEN ISSUES!
+[THANKS TO N1CKN4M3 FOR BRINGING THIS POINT](https://discord.com/channels/243411108940087297/950574522011119707/1090989111642423306)🚨🚨**

 ### Test your Hardware
 1. Test gpu under load, look for black screens.
 (Use graphically instensive software. ie. AAA games, 3dmark, photoshop, etc.)
     * [🚨🚨 GPU STRESS TEST SOFTWARE 🚨🚨](https://geeks3d.com/furmark/)